algosup/2023-2024-project-4-sportshield-team-3/Docs/Specifications/Test-Plan.md

 </details>

 ## 1 Introduction
 SportShield is a smart anti-thieft device designed to protect sport equipement.
 Developed by Coris Innovation, a company specialised on systems and process engineering.
 The device feature include choke sensors, thieft alarme, GPS tracking, remote lock/unlock functinality.
+The goal of the project is to improve the battery consumption management, device management with NFC and alarm management and simultaneous actions.

 ### 1.1  Scope